Polarized TMD fragmentation functions for $J/\psi$ production: Gluon Fragmentation

 \section{Gluon Fragmentation}

-The procedure for calculating the TMDFF for a gluon to fragment to a $J/\psi$ is essentially the same.
-Again, we employ the TMD NRQCD factorization theorem given by Eq. (\ref{eq: NRQCD FT}).
-Starting from the definition in Eq. (\ref{eq: g TMDFF}), we can calculate the short distance coefficients in perturbative QCD which can then be matched on to the long distance matrix elements in NRQCD.
+For completeness we also calculate the gluon TMDFF for fragmentation to $J/\psi$.
+The procedure is essentially the same.
+Again, we employ the TMD NRQCD factorization theorem given by Eq.~(\ref{eq: NRQCD fact}).
+Starting from the definition in Eq.~(\ref{eq: g TMDFF}), we can calculate the short distance coefficients in perturbative QCD which can then be matched onto the long-distance matrix elements in NRQCD.
 At leading order in $\alpha_s$ there is only one possible diagram, shown in Fig. \ref{gluondiag}.

 The amplitude corresponding to the diagram in the figure is